khersameesh24/Jumbo/README.md

 # Jumbo
-Jumbo is a flask implementation of a blogging website.
+Jumbo is a flask implementation for a blogging website.